CSeCIITB/IITBreachers2024-25/README.md

 Recruitment for the IIT Bombay's official CTF Team.

-THe challenges are present in the respective folders.
+The challenges are present in the respective folders.